Edit

 Key operational differences

-This guide presents two proven architectures using Azure Traffic Manager to provide automated failover.
+This guide presents two proven architectures that use Traffic Manager to provide automated failover.
 The following table summarizes key operational differences to consider:

-Aspect Scenario 1 (Front Door + Application Gateway) Scenario 2 (Front Door + Other CDN)
+Aspect Scenario 1 (Azure Front Door + Application Gateway) Scenario 2 (Azure Front Door + other CDN)

-Failover target Secondary Traffic Manager → Multiple Application Gateway instances Single other CDN endpoint
+Failover target Secondary Traffic Manager instance and multiple Application Gateway instances.
+Single other CDN endpoint.

-Geographic distribution Specific Azure regions (2 in Scenario 1 of this article) Other CDN's global edge network
+Geographic distribution Two specific Azure regions.
+Other CDN's global edge network.

-WAF protection Azure WAF (consistent rule sets) Other CDN's WAF (different rule sets)
+WAF protection Azure Web Application Firewall (consistent rule sets).
+Other CDN's WAF (different rule sets).

-Cost during standby Fixed compute costs (Application Gateway charges even when idle: ~$200-400/month for WAF_v2 with minimal capacity).
-Dependent on CDN vendor's pricing.
+Cost during standby Fixed compute costs.
+Application Gateway charges even when idle: ~$200-400/month for WAF_v2 with minimal capacity.
+Dependent on the CDN vendor's pricing.

 Considerations for production environments

-When implementing high availability architectures for production workloads, consider the following best practices and important notes:
+When you're implementing HA architectures for production workloads, consider the following best practices and important notes:

-• Always test failover procedures ahead of time in non-production environments first.
+• Always test failover procedures in non-production environments first.

-• Use short DNS TTLs (300 - 600 seconds) and monitor DNS TTL propagation times.
+• Use short DNS time-to-live (TTL) values of 300-600 seconds.
+Monitor DNS TTL propagation times.

-• Document WAF rule differences between Front Door and failover solutions.
+• Document WAF rule differences between Azure Front Door and failover solutions.

-• Edit the sample commands listed in this guide so that they are tailored to your environment for automation and runbooks.
+• Edit the sample commands listed in this guide so that they're tailored to your environment for automation and runbooks.

-• Establish clear runbooks and test failover and failback procedures.
+• Establish clear runbooks.
+Test failover and failback procedures.

 • Configure comprehensive monitoring and alerting for all endpoints.